 The style on each page is different.
 Usually, your business website will have a slightly more formal and professional manner.
 Include the same beneficial information such as expertise, background, and contact details but change the writing style to fit the context.

 For instance, on Instagram, you could toss in a few jokes or appropriate slang, maybe even some emoticons, and you could keep your about me page clean, professional, and structured on your site.

 Call to Action

-Your about me page serves to bring more people to your website and draw them into learning more about your product and eventually make a purchase.
+Your about me page serves to bring more people to your website and draw them into learning more about your product and eventually making a purchase.
 Try to use at least two to three call-to-action snippets on your about page.
-To ensure your call to action is successful, you should use bold colours to make it stand out.
+To ensure your call to action is successful, you should use bold colors to make it stand out.
 Also, make sure you optimize them to be suitable for mobile users.
 Ensure they are visible and big enough to click on without having to zoom in.